Cristoffer85/BlazorChatBot/README.md

 # TWbot - for fetching global TWh data usage/demand per country

 ## Description
-A basic (hosted) Blazor webassembly App fetching electrical data from (1) RESTful API consistent of ember-energy.org per country.
+A basic (hosted) Blazor webassembly App fetching electrical data from (1) RESTful API (https://ember-energy.org) per country.
 The application filters data and lets user either manually in application search and browse through TWh data per country and per month, or use the AI-chatbot (...in its very early stages yet) to instead prompt for data.
 Uses .NET9